SmoothJing/MF-TFA_SD-MS/README.md

-All code scripts will be made publicly available with permission.
+The entire code scripts will be made public after being licensed.